-Chiggers are tick like insects but smaller and leave behind a bite which itches for up to one year.
+Chiggers are tick-like insects but smaller and leave behind a bite which itches for up to one year.
 The worst part is that you won’t even see the chiggers before they bite you.
 So small they’re almost invisible to the eye.

-Consider my jungle trekking outfit; long sleeve shirt loosely buttoned up, shorts, flip flops, no hat.
+Consider my jungle trekking outfit; long sleeve shirt loosely buttoned up, shorts, flip-flops, no hat.
 The guide looks me up and down, laughs and tells my companions how screwed I am in Thai.

-Not to worry, I am armed with a huge bottle of insect repellent and and cigarette lighter for the leeches.
+Not to worry, I am armed with a huge bottle of insect repellent and cigarette lighter for the leeches.

 By 8am we cross a wooden suspension bridge and enter the jungle.
 The beginning is easy, there is a clear path and I cannot understand why a guide is necessary.
 The first kilometer passes quickly as we maintain a fast walking pace.

-Beyond the sign the path quickly changes to a small dirt trail.
+Beyond the sign, the path quickly changes to a small dirt trail.
 It is barely wide enough to walk single file.
 From here on we are warned not to stray too far from the path as there are wild elephants roaming around the jungle.

 Putting the thought of ticks and chiggers behind we continue on into the jungle.
 It is all smooth sailing until around the 7km point.
-Here deep in the jungle the signs of wild elephants are evident.
-We are surrounded by footprints the size of your torso, broken trees and piles of fresh shit large enough to lose your shoes in.
+Here deep in the jungle, the signs of wild elephants are evident.
+We are surrounded by footprints the size of your torso, broken trees, and piles of fresh shit large enough to lose your shoes in.

 “The elephants have been here in the past few hours” our guide warns “so stay close together.”
-We’ve been given no guidance on what to do should we actually run into a wild elephant, however I’ve been told they are quite aggressive.
+We’ve been given no guidance on what to do should we actually run into a wild elephant, however, I’ve been told they are quite aggressive.

 Making our way through the jungle we crawl up one hill after another.
 We use tree roots and dangling vines as makeshift ropes.
-After each ascent there is a steep descent where loose dirt wants to landslide away under your feet.
+After each ascent, there is a steep descent where loose dirt wants to landslide away under your feet.

 Out here the jungle is hot, the insects are loud and the threat of wild elephants is imminent.
-Chiggers are everywhere and vampire leeches want to drop down your shirt to start sucking your body dry of blood.
+Chiggers are everywhere and vampire leeches want to drop down your shirt to start sucking your body dry with blood.
 This is the Indiana Jones jungle experience I was after.

 Jungle trekking on a rarely trodden path is not easy work.
 By 4pm when we hear the first sounds of a huge waterfall crashing down there is a look of relief.
 Our final rest stop is just up ahead, the Haew Suwat Waterfall.